AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

 \textbf{Survey design}: We followed Kitchenham’s guidelines for conducting surveys~\cite{kitchenham2008personal} and drew on established theoretical frameworks and validated instruments from behavioral sciences and Human–AI Interaction (HAI) research (Table~\ref{tab:mm-instruments}).
-The survey was refined through iterative validation with external researchers, and multiple one-on-one sandbox testing and pilot rounds.
+The survey was refined through iterative validation with external researchers and multiple pilot rounds.
+It comprised three sections: